Your Dedicated Bus Accident Lawyers

 - Lost wages, past, and future, including the loss of earning capacity from the injuries

 - Compensation for non-economic damages, such as emotional distress, pain, suffering, and loss of consortium

 - Compensation for additional expenses related to daily life with an injury

 - Property loss

-Discuss Your Case With an Experienced Syracuse Bus Accident Lawyer
+Discuss Your Case With an Experienced Bus Accident Lawyer

-The Syracuse bus accident lawyers at Stanley Law Offices are committed to helping bus accident victims obtain the compensation they deserve.
+The bus accident lawyers at Stanley Law Offices are committed to helping bus accident victims obtain the compensation they deserve.
 We have significant financial resources, experience, and a proven track record of successfully obtaining compensation for our bus accident clients.
-We understand what it takes to recover compensation for victims of bus accidents and other mass transit accidents in New York.
-Contact us today to schedule your free initial consultation to learn more about how we can advocate for you.
+We understand what it takes to recover compensation for victims of bus accidents and other mass transit accidents in New York and Pennsylvania.
+Contact us today at 1-800-608-3333 to schedule your free and confidential consultation to learn more about how we can advocate for you.